 If you wish to try out the Writing Academy course for few months first based on monthly subscription fee (that is highly recommended) and then decide to take on the entire package later, that is possible too.
+This also applies to the Junior Writing Academy.
 Just write to us and we will provide more details on the pricing.

 If you do not wish to enrol your child in any of our online courses but just want your child’s composition to be reviewed and marked by a qualified teacher, we offer a composition marking service called ‘Write Now!‘.
 This is not an online course.
 There are no course materials or lessons provided.
 It is a composition marking and review service, where a one-time payment is made to have a qualified English teacher mark and review your child’s compositions (PSLE composition format – suitable for P3 to P6 students).
 FOUR (4) pieces of composition topics will be marked and reviewed with this one-time payment.